eddmann/eddmann.github.io/_posts/2016/2016-01-27-creating-a-ipersistentset-compatible-binary-tree-in-clojure.md

 ---
 layout: post
 title: 'Creating a IPersistentSet compatible Binary Tree in Clojure'
-meta: 'Implementing IPersistentSet as a Binary Tree in Clojure'
+meta: 'Learn how to implement IPersistentSet using a Binary Tree in Clojure, making it compatible with existing Clojure functions and libraries.'
+tags: clojure functional-programming data-structures
 ---

-Following on from my article on Binary Search Trees [last week](/posts/binary-search-trees-in-clojure/), I decided to see how I could use types and interfaces to implement the glue that is required to make the Binary Tree implementation compatible with the `clojure.lang.IPersistentSet` interface. <!--more-->
+Following on from my article on Binary Search Trees [last week](/posts/binary-search-trees-in-clojure/), I decided to explore how I could use types and interfaces to implement the glue required to make the Binary Tree implementation compatible with the `clojure.lang.IPersistentSet` interface. <!--more-->
-In doing so, this would allow any library or function requiring an `IPersistentSet` to use the Binary Tree data-structure.
+By doing so, any library or function requiring an `IPersistentSet` would be able to use the Binary Tree data structure seamlessly.

 ## Prerequisites

-At the end of the previous article we were left with a handful of useful functions which worked with the Binary Search Tree data-structure we had developed.
+At the end of the previous article, we had a handful of useful functions that worked with the Binary Search Tree data structure we had developed.
-For a recap, below are the definitions for each of the functions.
+For a recap, below are the definitions for each of these functions.

 ```clojure
 (defrecord Node [el left right])